Baylor Scott & White Health

 Download the Baylor Scott & White Health case study.

 Result — Two expansive windows in the Baylor chapel depict a true stained glass vocabulary but with added benefits.
 The design unites past and present by paying historic tribute while also addressing environmental concerns, cost, savings in time, and safety.
 “A lot of the processes involved in making stained glass are pretty harsh.
-Nasty chemicals to achieve colors contain heavy metals that off gas or leach into the ground,” explains Mark Toth, Sales Director of Architectural Glass at Skyline Design.
+It requires chemicals to achieve colors contain heavy metals that off gas or leach into the ground,” explains Mark Toth, Sales Director of Architectural Glass at Skyline.

-Beneficial too is the translucent quality of the glass that allows light to flood inside and also makes the pattern visible from the outside, creating an interplay between interior and exterior space.
-Taking the traditional art and craft of stained glass into the contemporary, Skyline Design helped transform a space from something static and contained into something fluid and dynamic.
-“We immediately saw the advantage and what the potential could be for other liturgical applications and other non-denominational projects,” adds Toth.
+Skyline was able to achieve a translucent quality to their digital printed glass that allows light to flood inside and also makes the pattern visible from the outside.
+Taking the traditional art and craft of stained glass into the contemporary, Skyline helped transform a space to something fluid and dynamic.
 An ambitious symbol of Waxahachie’s pride, the project captures every nuance with clear roots to the historic church that remained a committed touchstone throughout the process.